Skip to content

 Tequila

 Alcohol lowers the freezing point, keeping the ice cream smooth as it hardens.
 Too much, and the ice cream won’t freeze.
 One tablespoon of an 80 proof alcohol is needed, but we used a little more in this recipe.
 The alcohol was one tablespoon of tequila (we used Don Julio), and also a teaspoon of orange liqueur (we used Grand Marnier, a triple orange liqueur that is from France), since margaritas usually have some orange liqueur in them.
 The alcohols were top shelf because they are there to add flavor and even this small amount makes a difference.
-And we were going for the best margarita ice cream recipe.
+We were going for the best margarita ice cream recipe.

 Crème Fraîche